tenergy05/DBProxy/architecture.md

 }
 ```

-> **Note**: User identity is derived from `X-End-User-JWT`, not from the request body. jit-server validates the end-user JWT and extracts claims.
+> **Note**: User identity is derived from `X-End-User-JWT`, not from the request body. jit-server validates the end-user JWT and extracts claims. `db_session_id` is generated by jit-proxy before this call.

 **Response (Success)**